-Mostly losing weight is an internal process.
-You will first lose the hard fat that surrounds your organs, such as the liver, kidneys, and then you will begin to lose soft fat such as waist and thigh fat.
+Generally, weight loss is an internal process.
+You will first shed the hard fat that surrounds your organs, such as the liver and kidneys, and then you will start to lose soft fat such as waist and thigh fat.
 Fat loss around organs makes you slimmer and stronger.

-Weight lossoccurs first in the area where you gained it most recently.
+Losing weightoccurs first in the area where you most recently gained it.

-For example, if your breasts have enlarged and become heavier, you may notice that this area shrinks in the first few weeks of losing weight.
-If your belly expands easily when you gain weight, this area is likely to thin first when you make a concerted effort to reduce food intake and get more exercise.
-Usually, weight loss is more noticeable at first in areas where there is little fat, such as collarbones.
-Most women store very little fat on their arms and shoulders, so these areas are the first to lose weight when women lose weight.
+For instance, if your breasts have enlarged and become heavier, you may notice that this area diminishes in the initial few weeks of slimming down.
+If your belly expands quickly when you gain weight, this area is likely to thin out first when you make a concerted effort to reduce food intake and get more exercise.
+Generally, weight loss is more noticeable at first in areas where there is little fat, such as collarbones.
+Most women store very little fat on their arms and shoulders, so these areas are the first to lose weight when women slim down.